alexb7711/sa-pap/docs/milp-approach.md

 \end{algorithm}

 #### Tweak Schedule
 As described in SA, local searches are also employed to try and exploit a given solution.
 The method that will be employed to exploit the given solution is as follows: pick a bus, pick a visit, pick a generator.
-This procedure is depicted in \autoref{fig:tweak}.
+This state diagram is depicted in \autoref{fig:tweak} and outlined in Algorithm \autoref{alg:tweak-schedule}.

 \begin{algorithm}[H]
 \label{alg:tweak-schedule}
 \caption{Tweak schedule algorithm}
-    \TitleOfAlgo{Tweak Schedule}
+    \TitleOfAlgo{TweakSchedule}
-    \KwIn{Schedule candidate solution: schedule}
+    \KwIn{Schedule candidate solution: (schedule)}
-    \KwOut{Perturbed schedule}
+    \KwOut{Perturbed schedule: (schedule)}

     \SetKwFunction{GeneratorCallback}{GeneratorCallback}